 Vision/Mission - Are the applicant’s mission and project proposal clear?
 Do they align with OWA’s focus on institutional cage-free and broiler welfare campaign work?

-Resources - Does the organisation have the capacity, a network, strong leadership, and the ability to cultivate resources for the proposed project?
+Resources - Does the organization have the capacity, a network, strong leadership, and access to the necessary resources to carry out the proposed project?

 Expansion to neglected areas - Would funding this organization result in an expansion of cage-free campaign work in a country or region where this type of work is currently underrepresented?